 Q: What do you do when one of your angel investments returns capital to you?

 Since starting out as an angel investor in 2000, I’ve had quite a few exits.
 The positive ones range from a 2x return to an 11x return.
-It’s not enough to launch me into the ranks of the Forbes Billionaire List, but it is enough to keep me going as an active angel.
+It’s not yet enough to launch me into the ranks of the Forbes Billionaire List, but it is enough to keep me going strong as an active angel.
 My approach to investing is to take any returns I receive and reinvest in new startup companies.
 I treat my angel portfolio as an evergreen fund, and based on my exits, I am able to grow my portfolio with many more new investments.

 Q: What about Crowdfunding platforms… can’t I just invest a few thousand dollars using them?